-This Code encourages professional development though the continual development of training for staff to maintain high professional standards.
+This Code encourages professional development through the continual development of training for staff to maintain high professional standards.

-All staff including contractors and/or registered officers are to be adequately trained in the requirements of this Code.
-Where required, internal company audits are performed and suppliers are audited against their stated competency and records kept.
+For compliance with this Code, at least one staff member for each Company is to undertake GTA Code Training.
+All staff including contractors and/or registered officers are to be adequately trained in the requirements of this Code as it relates to their job function.
+Where required, internal and/or external company audits are performed, and suppliers are audited against their stated competency and records kept.